 The more time you stay away then the bigger gap you'll have.
 You may become unqualified in the employer's eyes.

 Your resume is your chance to market and promote yourself.
 If say for example, you have 3 years of experience teaching English in Turkey and you are applying for an unrelated job then you just gotta look a little deeper and see the big picture.
 You can point out the qualities above that teaching abroad gave you.

 I also wouldn't worry about this much because it's probably not a problem now.
 Yes, maybe you want to plan for your future, but don't think too far ahead and lose track of where you are now.
 If you want to teach abroad then do it and if you are not sure then maybe do some more research.

-I currently live in Japan, but spent 6 years in Asia teaching in Taiwan, Korea and China.
+I currently live in Japan, but previously spent 6 years teaching in Taiwan, Korea and China.
 That's longer than most people.
-In between stints I only returned home once for about a year.
+In between Taiwan and Korea I returned home for about a year.
 When I did that I got a social work job working with teens.
 I was like a live-in mentor to these kids from troubled backgrounds.

 Yeah, around then I applied for jobs working as a server too.
 It was something I used to do part-time in my 20's.
 And I don't think the 7 or 8 year gap on my resume looked good to them.
 Or maybe it was my possible lack of enthusiasm for the work that didn't help.

-Later I moved to San Fran where I am currently living getting by on this website that I started back in 2010 or so and doing some street performing which is more inline with what I originally studied.
+Later I moved to San Fran where I am currently living getting by on this website that I started back in 2010 or so and doing some street performing which is more inline with what I originally studied - art.